aradi/fypp/docs/fypp.rst

 ===============

 Parametrized macros can be defined with the `def` directive.
-This defines a regular Python callable which returns the rendered content of the macro body when called.
+This defines a regular Python callable, which returns the rendered content of the macro body when called.
 The macro arguments are converted to local variables containing the actual arguments as values.
-The macro can be either called from within an eval-directive or via the `call` control directive or its abreviated form (direct call).
+The macro can be either called from within an eval-directive, via the `call` control directive or its abreviated form, the direct call.

 Given the macro definition ::